Monday, 4 May 2026

 • Introduction of digital A1 certificates

-• Launch of a European Social Security Card
+• Introduction of the European Social Security Card

 Further details are available on our website!